IvanUkhov/blog/_posts/2019-11-08-sequential-data.md

 containing TFRecords.
 It can be seen that, for each mode, the corresponding examples have been split into multiple files, which is done for more efficient access during the usage stage discussed in the next section.

-It is worth noting that having a separate configuration file is not something standard that comes with TensorFlow or Beam.
-It is a convenience that we build for ourselves in order to keep the main logic reusable and extendable without touching the code.

 # Execution